-Have you ever looked at your car and said “Its Just Too Shinny”?
+Have you ever looked at your car and said “It’s Just Too Shinny”?
 I didn’t think so.
-Most people really enjoy driving a shinny, glossy car.
-However if you’ve had your car for a few months to a few years it can start to look a little dull.
-You can add a little wax to the surface but this will be gone after couple washes.
+Most people really enjoy driving a shiny, glossy car.
+However, if you’ve had your car for a few months to a few years it can start to look a little dull.
+You can add a little wax to the surface but this will be gone after a couple of washes.

-You see wax just covers up the imperfections that lye in and on the surface of your paint.
-People always call the shop looking to have there car polished with a wax but wax will do absolutely nothing to fix the problem with your paint.
-So many people get really excited when they pick up there vehicle from the detail shop or car wash after having it waxed to only be disappointed with the look of it a month later.
+You see wax just covers up the imperfections that lay in and on the surface of your paint.
+People always call the shop looking to have their car polished with wax but wax will do absolutely nothing to fix the problem with your paint.
+So many people get really excited when they pick up their vehicle from the detail shop or car wash after having it waxed to only be disappointed with the look of it a month later.

-For real gloss and depth you need to have the paint corrected by a professional.
-Someone who can identify defects in your paint and remove them without causing further harm to your cars finish.
-Thats where we can help.
-Concours Auto Salon offers paint correction services on meany levels.
-What ever you want or need we have the experience and knowledge to safely do the job.
+For real gloss and depth, you need to have the paint corrected by a professional.
+Someone who can identify defects in your paint and remove them without causing further harm to your car’s finish.
+That’s where we can help.
+Concours Auto Salon offers paint correction services on many levels.
+Whatever you want or need we have the experience and knowledge to safely do the job.

-The thickness of the paint you see on your car is measured in microns, 1 micron is equivalent to one thousandth of a millimetre (1/1000mm).
-It’s comprised of three layers: Primer, Base Colour Coat and Clear Coat.
+The thickness of the paint you see on your car is measured in microns, 1 micron is equivalent to one-thousandth of a millimeter (1/1000mm).
+It’s comprised of three layers: Primer, Base Colour Coat, and Clear Coat.
 The most common paintwork.

-Lets put this into perspective.
+Let’s put this into perspective.
 Your clear coat (The top layer that gives the paint the gloss) is as thick as one strand of hair on your head.
-Two strands of hair are thicker then all three layers on you vehicle.
-Thats not very thick right?
+Two strands of hair are thicker then all three layers on your vehicle.
+That’s not very thick, right?
 So do you really want someone with little to no experience polishing your paint?
-Your average car will cost more to professionally repaint then replace the engine.
+Your average car will cost more to professionally repaint than replace the engine.
 So it’s important to maintain the finish with professionals.
 Just like you would your motor.

 Caused by a buffer with a foam pad or a rough towel.
 Can easily be corrected with the proper machine and products